Jurassic Park: Effects

 In an effects test, the T. rex model displayed an issue with unusually jerky movement, which ILM's animators were unable to fix.
-To solve this, Tippett Studio artist Craig Hayes, in conjunction with ILM and Pixar's Rick Sayre, created Dinosaur Input Devices, which were armatures with motion encoders that fed information into computers, allowing Tippett Studio artists Randal M. Dutra and Tom St. Amand to animate wire-frame models of the dinosaurs like stop-motion puppets.
-The encoders logged the movement as key frames through Pixar's RenderMan software, which ILM animators then smoothed and refined to make the movement more realistic.
+To solve this, Tippett Studio and ILM created Dinosaur Input Devices, which were armatures with motion encoders that fed information into computers, allowing Tippett Studio artists Randal M. Dutra and Tom St. Amand to animate wire-frame models of the dinosaurs like stop-motion puppets.
+St. Amand and Bart Trickel built two Velociraptor armatures and two T. rex armatures, each about 3 ft long and made of aircraft aluminum in order to be as light as possible.
+All of the encoders, which were placed at the joints of the armatures, transmitted data through wires to a controller box, which converted the sensor signals into computer input.
+This logged the movement as key frames through Pixar's RenderMan software, which ILM animators then smoothed and refined to make the movement more realistic.
 The movement was then applied to a full digital dinosaur model, which was created by laser scanning Winston's fifth-scale models.
-About a quarter of the CGI shots, predominantly some of the shots in the T. rex escape sequence and the kitchen sequence, made use of the devices, while the rest were animated directly on the dinosaur model using Softimage 3D.
-The artists then used a newly-developed program called Viewpaint to paint texture maps onto the models, providing color and texture to the dinosaurs.
+The creation of the devices was supervised by Thomas A. Williams, as Tippett Studio artist Craig Hayes designed the armatures, Pixar's Rick Sayre built the controller box, and Brian Knep designed the computer software.
+The software was made to be very easy to use, as most Tippett Studio artists had very limited computer experience.
+The development of the devices took about four months, of which two months were spent prototyping and a further 6–8 weeks was spent building the final armatures.
+Rough replicas of the sets were created in both the computer and physically, in miniature, in order to simulate the interaction of the dinosaurs with their environment.
+The stop-motion animators planned the movement of the dinosaurs by manually posing every few frames and allowing the computer to link the frames together.
+However, for the final shots, every frame was hand-animated, as the computer-generated motion between key frames looked unnaturally smooth.
+A total of 15 CGI shots, including eight of the eleven CGI shots in the T. rex escape sequence and a further seven shots in the kitchen sequence, made use of the devices, while the film's other 37 CGI shots had the motion animated directly on the dinosaur models using Softimage 3D and Alias software.
+The artists then used a newly developed program called Viewpaint to paint texture maps onto the models, providing color and texture to the dinosaurs.
 Enveloping, a program ILM built for the purpose of enhancing the dinosaur animation, allowed the animators to realistically simulate the movement of skin over the underlying bones and muscles.
 The dinosaurs were incorporated into the live-action footage using multiple tools, including placing green tennis balls and glow sticks as reference points for match moving through SoftImage to allow free camera movement, digital rotoscoping using Matador, and compositing, which included inserting digital blur, film grain, camera movement, camera bounce, and various environmental effects, all in order to create the impression that the dinosaurs were recorded in-camera and were not digital effects.
 Finally, imperfections and filming tools such as cables and winches were painted out using Matador and Photoshop.
 Rather than using quick shots of dinosaurs, which were customary for effects shots of the time, Muren and Tippett used longer shots to mimic the style of a nature documentary.
 Determining which dinosaur shots would be rendered through Winston's animatronics and which would be rendered through CGI depended upon multiple factors, including how much movement the dinosaur would perform within the shot, as walking shots required CGI, as well as the extent to which the dinosaur would interact with the environment, because physical interaction was easier with animatronics.